 Established to honor former O’Neill IUPUI Executive Associate Dean Greg Lindsey.
 The Greg Lindsey Academic Scholarship supports undergraduate or graduate O’Neill students.
 To apply, students must have at least a 3.0 cumulative GPA.

-The Hudnut Scholarship in Public Leadership supports scholarships for undergraduate students majoring in Policy Studies, Civic Leadership, or Sustainable Management and Policy.
+The Hudnut Scholarship in Public Leadership supports scholarships for undergraduate students majoring in public affairs.
+Preference will be given to students majoring in policy studies, civic leadership, or sustainable management and policy.
 The recipients will have given evidence of an ability to make a significant contribution to the urban community.
-An internship with a department of the City of Indianapolis is an integral part of the Scholarship experience.
-Finalists for this scholarship will be interviewed and must be accepted as an intern by the City.
-Contact Kristine Schuster for more information on the scholarship.
+An internship with a department of the City of Indianapolis is an integral part of the scholarship experience.
+Finalists for this scholarship will be interviewed and must be accepted as an intern by the city.

 Current full-time and retired police officers and firefighters in the state of Indiana are eligible to receive money to support undergraduate or graduate coursework at IUPUI.